 There are many ways to pass the time while in a car.
-Now in a time, when video games are more common than a deck of cards, families have lost the old fashion way of entertainment: spending time with one another.
-We need to have our kids change focus and find what is important: love, life, and family.
-These were all games I played as a child during road trips.
-For the more absurd ones, you can blame my brother for creating, yet they were too fun not to mention.
-Here are some fun games that allow your kids to get away from the media world, learn, and have fun while on long road trips.

-High Score Wins

-[Snapshot 3] There are many ways to pass the time while in a car.
 Now, in a time when video games are more common than a deck of cards, families have lost the old fashion way of entertainment: spending time with one another.
-Children need to change focus and find what is important: love, life, and family.
-What better time to teach them these skills then on a road trip as a family?
+Children need to change focus and find what is essential: love, life, and family.
+What better time to teach them these skills than on a road trip as a family?

 High Score Wins